 A New Jersey State Jury handed C.R.
-Bard Inc. a $33 million verdict in the first lawsuit to go to trial in the state over the company’s defective pelvic mesh implants.
+Bard Inc. a 33 million verdict for pelvic mesh in the first lawsuit to go to trial in the state over the company’s defective pelvic mesh implants.
 The lawsuit was based on claims that Bard failed to warn doctors of the pelvic mesh product’s potential risks and side effects.

 The Bergen County jury awarded $23 million in compensatory damages in favor of plaintiff Mary Mcginnis and $10 million to her husband Thomas McGinnis.
 The second phase of the trial begins on April 13th and will determine if punitive damages are awarded as well.